Neurological Injury Attorney in Methuen

 Any time that a person’s head hits a solid object or the ground there is a high likelihood of injury.
 Car accidents are a common cause of neurological injuries.
 Pedestrians or bicyclists who are struck by a vehicle are also prone to these serious head injuries.
 A fall can also cause a traumatic brain injury.
 Children playing sports are also at risk.
 Finally, children who suffer physical abuse (as well as babies who are shaken) can suffer serious neurological injuries.

 Because there is no precise test to prove serious head injuries, it can be difficult for a victim or loved ones to secure compensation.
-The experience of a Massachusetts personal injury lawyer can make the difference in receiving the settlement funds you need to provide proper care for the victim.
+The experience of a Boston neurological injury lawyer can make the difference in receiving the settlement funds you need to provide proper care for the victim.
 In some cases, care can be a lifelong requirement after a neurological injury.
 This not only places a great deal of emotional strain on the victim and family but can also lead to serious financial hardship.

 Call DiBella Law Offices, P.C., to schedule a free consultation.
 You will have a better understanding of the long-term care and financial implications of this type of injury.
 Call today at (781) 262-3338 and let our Burlington personal injury lawyers focus on the legal issues while you focus on recovery and your family.